QubesOS/qubes-posts/2023-09-XX-nitropc-pro-qubes-certified.md

 | Wireless (optional)          | Wi-Fi 6E, 2400 Mbps, 802.11/a/b/g/n/ac/ax, Bluetooth 5.2 |
 | Operating system (optional)  | Qubes OS 4.1 or Ubuntu 22.04 LTS                         |

 Of special note for Qubes users, the NitroPC Pro features a combined PS/2 port that supports both a PS/2 keyboard and a PS/2 mouse simultaneously with a Y-cable (not included).
 This allows for full control of dom0 without the need for USB keyboard or mouse passthrough.
 Nitrokey also offers a special tamper-evident shipping method for an additional fee.
 With this option, the case screws will be individually sealed and photographed, and the NitroPC Pro will be packed inside a sealed bag.
-Photographs of the seals will be sent to you, which you can use to determine whether the case was opened during transit.
+Photographs of the seals will be sent to you by email, which you can use to determine whether the case was opened during transit.

 The NitroPC Pro also comes with a "Dasharo Entry Subscription," which includes the following: